All Episodes

 That's such old school thinking.

-That's that old playbook that everybody wants to try to plug Trump into, and that's not the way he's gonna look at this.
+That's that old playbook that everybody wants to try to plug Trump into, and that's not the way he's going to look at this.

-I pick a vice president here that's gonna continually make me look good by having people scared to death this vice president could become me.
+I pick a vice president here that's going to continually make me look good by having people scared to death this vice president could become me or some other such ego thing for laughs.

 Okay.

-Uh Nora O'Donnell brought in Ivanka Trump, the daughter, to uh discuss whether or not her father gropes women, as the New York Times hit piece on Sunday said.
+Nora O'Donnell brought in Ivanka Trump, the daughter, to discuss whether or not her father gropes women, as the New York Times hit piece on Sunday said.

 Now, keep in mind when you listen to this, she would never ask Chelsea Clinton even one of these questions.

-She would never ask Chelsea Clinton about Monica Lewinsky and or Bill Clinton's multiple affairs, or any of the alleged rape by Juanita Broadway.
+She would never ask Chelsea Clinton about Monica Lewinsky or Bill Clinton's multiple affairs or any of the alleged rape by Juanita Brad.

-She wouldn't even go there, but she's got such contempt for Ivanka question.
+She wouldn't even go there, but she's got such contempt for Ivanka.

 Is there unending commentary on the female form with your father?